 Information we collect and why we use it

 BPF must have a reason to collect your information, as per the regulations with GDPR and the DPA 1998.
-Personal information we collect includes details such as your name, email address and postal address, telephone number and credit/debit card details if you are making a purchase or donation.
-We are not permitted to collect information we do not need or will not use.
+Personal information we collect includes details such as your name, email address and postal address, telephone number, date of birth, age, gender, employment status, demographic information, photographs, video/film, attitudes, opinions, usernames and passwords, and credit/debit card details if you are making a purchase or donation.
+We may automatically collect information as you use our digital services such as our website.
+This may include the pages you have visited, information about the device or browser you are using, data relating to online transactions, etc. We are not permitted to collect information we do not need or will not use.

 We will use this information to: